gshipley/summitlab14/Chapters/12-Managing_applications.md

 ##**Cleaning up an application**

-As users start developing an application and deploying changes to OpenShift Enterprise, the application will start consuming some of the available disk space that is part of their quota.
-This space is consumed by the git repository, log files, temp files, and unused application libraries.
-OpenShift Enterprise provides a disk space cleanup tool to help users manage the application disk space.
+As a user starts developing an application and deploying changes to OpenShift Enterprise, the application will start consuming some of the available disk space that is part of their quota.
+This space is consumed by the Git repository, log files, temporary files, and unused application libraries.
+OpenShift Enterprise provides a disk-space cleanup tool to help users manage the application disk space.
 This command is also available under *rhc app* and performs the following functions:

-* Runs the *git gc* command on the application's remote git repository
+* Runs the *git gc* command on the application's remote Git repository.
 * Clears the application's /tmp and log file directories.
-These are specified by the application's *OPENSHIFT_LOG_DIR** and *OPENSHIFT_TMP_DIR* environment variables.
+These are specified by the application's *OPENSHIFT_LOG_DIR* and *OPENSHIFT_TMP_DIR* environment variables.
 * Clears unused application libraries.
 This means that any library files previously installed by a *git push* command are removed.

 To clean up the disk space on your application gear, run the following command: